 Lt.
 Brillant's wonderful example throughout the day inspired his men with an enthusiasm and dash which largely contributed towards the success of the operations."

-Gravesite: Jean Brillant is buried in the Villers-Bretonneux Military Cemetery, which is roughly two kilometres north of the village, and 18 kilometres east of Amiens on the straight main road to St. Quentin.
+The London Gazette, September 27, 1918 roughly two kilometres north of the village, and 18 kilometres east of Amiens on the straight main road to St. Quentin.
 This cemetery contains the Australian National Memorial, shown in the background of the picture below.